 weed control methods.
 The maximum and minimum product yields were related to the T5 and T6 treatments, respectively.
 The treatments with higher yields than T6 were showed as follows: T5 (45.35%), T7 (44.22%), T3 (39.2%), T4 (35.1%), T1 (33.94%) and T2 (30.46%).
 The costs required to control weeds in different treatments are tabulated in Table 4.
-The maximum cost for combating weeds was realized in T1, since in this method more labor was used and the cost-benefit ratio was lower than other methods.
+The maximum cost for combating weeds was realized in T1, since in this method more labor was used and the cost-benefit ratio was lower than in other methods.
 The minimum cost for combating weeds was found in T7.
 The cost for combating weeds in T2 in comparison with T4, T3 and T1 was reduced by 29.8%, 46% and 66.67%, respectively.
-The maximum cost-benefit ratio was realized in T7 treatment and increased by 96.36% in comparison with T1.
-The ratio of benefit to cost in T2 treatment in comparison with T4, T3 and T1 treatments increased 26%, 40% and 68%, respectively.
-These studies showed that selection of a method for controlling weed has significant role in the reduction of number of labors. weeding method (T1), because of costly weeding, difficulty of performance and limitation of labour at the proper time is not economical.
-According to the cost on chemical management it is necessary to say that most of the cost which are related to the production and use of chemical technology such as herbicides are not considered in the ultimate cost of products and just nominal price of herbicides are evaluated.
+The maximum cost-benefit ratio was realized in T7 and increased by 96.36% in comparison with T1.
+In comparison with T4, T3 and T1, the cost-benefit ratios in T2 increased by 26%, 40% and 68%, respectively.
+These studies showed that selection of a method for controlling weed has a significant role in the reduction of labors' number.
+Hand weeding method (T1) is not economical due to its costly weeding, difficulty of performance and limitation of labor at the proper time.
+According to the cost on chemical management, it is necessary to note that most of the cost which are related to the production and use of chemical technology such as herbicides are not considered in the ultimate cost of products and just nominal price of herbicides are evaluated.
 This includes the purchase of alternative water supplies, medical costs, yield reduction resulting from losses and damages and cost to eliminate pollutants that are not paid by manufacturers and users.
-To separate these lateral costs from the cost of herbicides cause that in a society, the real costs of chemical management are not estimated properly and toward reality, are not showed off more economical.
-These prices are only understandable to beneficiaries when the additional cost should be considered in ultimate price of product.
+These lateral costs from herbicides were separated because that the real costs of chemical management are not estimated properly and toward reality and showed off no more economical.
+These prices are only understandable to beneficiaries when the additional cost is considered in ultimate price of product.
 Estimating costs of the non-apparent chemical management is complex, because quantifying them is difficult and on the other hand the loss to ecosystem and human health will be specified after a long period of time.
-If the cost of chemical inputs on human health and environmental damage be estimated, then the high cost of chemical inputs can be explained more.
-Therefore, according to the above context it can be realized that by using mechanical weeding method, desirable performance and also displacement of water in the paddy can be achieved due to reduction of weed density and the removal of harmful gases from the soil.
-The advantage is that in this method, there is no environmental pollution and this method also reduces the cost of weed management in the paddy field.
+If the cost of chemical inputs on human health and environmental damage is estimated, then the high cost of chemical inputs can be explained more.
+Therefore, according to the above context it can be realized that by using mechanical weeding method, desirable performance and also displacement of water in the paddy can be concluded due to reduction of weed density and the removal of harmful gases from the soil.
+The advantage is that there is no environmental pollution in this method and this method also reduces the cost of weed management in the paddy field.

-Table 4 Economic comparison of different weed control methods
+Table 4 Economic com parison of differe ent weed control methods

-Benefit/Cost Benefit / \$.ha -1 Cost of control /\$.ha -1 Yield value/ \$.ha -1 Grain yield /kg.ha -1 Treatments
+Benefit/Cost ratio Benefit / \$-ha-1 Cost of control /\$-ha-1 Yield value/ \$-ha -1 Grain yiel /kg·ha -1 Treatments

 6.9 4140.5 600 4740.5 3792.4 T1

 21.5 4303.1 200 4503.1 3602.5 T2

 12.9 4780.0 370 5150.0 4120.0 Т3

 15.9 4537.2 285 4822.2 3857.7 T4

 37.3 5580.8 149.5 5730.3 4584.2 T5

-3131.6 3131.6 2505.3 Т6
+- 3131.6 - 3131.6 2505.3 T6

-189.3 5584.9 29.5 5614.4 4491.5 T7
+189.3 5584.9 29.5 5614.4 4491.5 Τ7

-Note: Price of paddy for Tarom variety (1.25\\$.kg-1) has been calculated based on Iran market in 2011.
+Note: Price of paddy for Tarom variety (1.25\$.kg-1) has been calculated based on Iran market in 2011.